Word glossary with plant behind it

 F Houseplant Words

 Fertilizer - Basically plant vitamins.
 You give it to your plants to help them grow strong and healthy.
+Read my blog post on fertilizing your houseplants here.

 Foliage - Just a fancy word for a plant's leaves.